austinfreenet/afn-docs/afn_wan_load_balancing.md

 `checkinstall`.
 I changed all references to `/usr/libexec` to `/usr/lib` in the lsm sources because `/usr/lib` is in the FHS and libexec isn't.
 Ok so now lsm is installed.
 Next we need to configure it.

+## 2015-10-07

+Ok, so today let's get LSM configured.
+Let's add varables for each wan interface to `/etc/shorewall/params` so that we can reference them in the LSM configs.
+Ok, I have all the files setup.
+Now I'm creating directories that lsm needs.
+So when an interface goes down, LSM seems to work but when it comes back up it doesn't get put back into the rotation.
+I'll have to look into that next time.